1. Do I have to join Discovery Pathways to participate in the Summer MSRP?

 4. How do I join the Summer MSRP?

 5. Will MSRP participants receive funding for the Summer Research Program in Discovery Pathways?

-Answer – Yes, the MSRP will provide a scholarship in the amount of $2000 to every student for the full summer MSRP program (stipends may be pro-rated for less than the usually allotted 9 week summer break) .
+Answer – Yes, the MSRP will provide a scholarship in the amount of $2000 to every student for the full summer MSRP program (stipends may be pro-rated for less than the usually allotted summer break) .
 Some projects may be selected for special funding from the NIH short term training grant (Additional Requirements Apply) or the Thomas H. Maren Junior Investigators Research Fund.

-Answer: a) fulfill the requirements listed on the Discovery Pathways website under “About the track” for each of the Tracks.
+Answer – Fulfill the requirements listed on the Discovery Pathways website under “About the track” for each of the Tracks.

 7. How do I know if I get accepted into the MSRP?

 Answer – After you submit your proposal, the MSRP committee will review your project and you will receive an acceptance letter.You must reply to the letter to accept the terms of the stipend, especially if you are accepted to the NIH short term training grant which has additional requirement that MUST be fulfilled.

 8. What do I do if I can’t find a project on the website and/or a mentor?